scikit-activeml/annotlib/docs/overview.rst

 Adrian Calma: adrian.calma@uni-kassel.de

+Our library is not a full active learning framework but focuses on the modelling of annotators in a Python environment.
+However, our library may be combined with the Python active learning framework *libact* :cite:`mherde:YY2017`.

 Introduction -- Why annotlib?
 -----------------------------
 The Python package *annotlib* is a library modelling human annotators in an active learning setting.